opentext-idol/find/README.md

 Yes.

 ## License

-Copyright 2014-2015 Hewlett-Packard Development Company, L.P.
-<br>Copyright 2015-2017 Hewlett Packard Enterprise Development LP
-<br>Copyright 2017-2018 Micro Focus International plc.
+(c) Copyright 2014-2020 Micro Focus or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.

+The only warranties for products and services of Micro Focus and its affiliates and licensors ("Micro Focus") are as may be set forth in the express warranty statements accompanying such products and services.
+Nothing herein should be construed as constituting an additional warranty.
+Micro Focus shall not be liable for technical or editorial errors or omissions contained herein.
+The information contained herein is subject to change without notice.